Chase-William/.Docs/dev.md

 #### Todo List

 - [x] Setup configuration for projects
-- [ ] Integrate configuration into markdown rendering pipeline
+- [x] Integrate configuration into markdown rendering pipeline
 - [x] Allow a param to be passed to cmd line like *--external* when running no config file
 - [x] Can we use .csproj path instead of *.xml & *.dll
   - [x] If we can, setup system to allow use of either approach
+- [ ] Add more config options for properties

-- Test deployment on a system where a user doesn't have .NET 6.0 already installed
+- [ ] Test deployment on a system where a user doesn't have .NET 6.0 already installed

 - Test other language versions and framework versions to generate docs from
 - Update `Charp` documentation
 - Fix jest test for models other than config